pimlott/rlwrap-jdb/README.md

         set show-all-if-unmodified On
     $endif

 This avoids needing to hit tab twice to get completions.
+(You can get rid of the `$if`/`$endif` if you want this for all applications.)

 Building
 ========